scarnyc/2020-Presidential-Election-NY-Times-Sentiment-Analyzer/README.md

 - Linear SVM Classifier
 - Multi-nomial Naiive Bayes Classifier

-Methods for training models:
+Model Training Methodology:
 - All text models that were trained were evaluated using Bi-Gram Bag of Words (BOW) Frequencies and TfIdf Scores as features for text-based models.
     Standardization was only performed on the TfIdf scores and dimensionality reduction using Chi-Square test was performed on both text-based feature types.
 - All numeric models that were trained were evaluated using Min-Max Scaling as features prior to model fitting.
     The numeric models used date features, article abstract character counts, article word counts, and TextBlob subjectivity.

-Initial Findings:
+Findings & Results:
+Quantitative:
-- For multi-class classification Micro F1 Score was used to evaluate data with imbalanced classes
+- For multi-class classification F1 Score was used to evaluate data with imbalanced classes
 - XGBoost Classifier outperformed the other models for the text-based model with 45.7% F1 score using Bi-gram TfIdf weights as features.
 - XGBoost Classifier also outperformed the other models using numeric features, touting 66% F1 Score.
-- The stacked Logistic Regression model achieves 60% F1 Score, which is 10 percentage points better than a random guess.
+- The stacked Logistic Regression model achieves 61% F1 Score, which is 11 percentage points better than a random guess.
-    However, while the numeric features involved in the model stacking significantly improve F1 Score (by approximately 15 percentage points), F1 Score is ill-defined for negative predictions, with no prediction samples.
+    However, while the numeric features involved in the model stacking significantly improve F1 Score (by approximately 16 percentage points), F1 Score is ill-defined for negative predictions, with no prediction samples.
     This finding is conclusive with the results for the XGBoost Classifier text model.

+Qualitative:
+While quantitative results suggest that the model has a 61% harmonic mean of precision & recall, the qualitative results are interesting!

+Consider the table below of candidates and their average sentiment predictions from the model:

+candidate           sentiment_prediction
+Bernie Sanders      0.730813
+Andrew Yang         0.725824
+Amy Klobuchar       0.699352
+Joe Biden           0.686747
+Cory Booker         0.680730
+Elizabeth Warren    0.648789
+Donald Trump        0.615361

+The model is predicting that Bernie Sanders has the highest average sentiment prediction while Donald Trump has the lowest.
+This prediction of Senator Sanders is in line with current polls and Caucus results from Iowa & New Hampshire.
+On the other hand, it's interesting that President Trump has the lowest sentiment, out of any Presidential Candidate.
+The N.Y.
+Times is considered one of the most politically left-leaning news organizations in the United States, and while President Trump's average sentiment is technically positive (see: https://github.com/cjhutto/vaderSentiment#about-the-scoring), it's still interesting that compared to the rest of the candidates Trump's average sentiment is the lowest (especially given the context of his impeachment trial that was going on during the time these articles were collected).

 Next Steps:
  - Add rolling window averages for Time Series Plot
  - Add RNN & LSTM to model training pipeline